chadwhitacre/openpath/2024/distributing-funds/index.md

 crisis](/2024/the-open-source-sustainability-crisis/) has two parts:

 1. unlocking funds from corporations, and
-2. allocating funds to individuals.
+2. distributing funds to individuals.

 Both are hard.
 I've [talked
 elsewhere](/2024/a-vision-for-software-commons/#three-funding-levers) about the